Red Stick

 Market Street Power Plant

 The city’s most ambitious riverfront project is the development of the 40-acre site off Tchoupitoulas at Race Street, just upriver from the Morial Convention Center.
 Groundbreaking on this project, known as the River District Neighborhood, took place in November of last year but whatever progress has thus far been made is not yet visible from the street.
 I’m hoping that there’s some way the old Market Street Power Plant building can be rehabilitated as part of the project—its two soaring metal smokestacks have been city landmarks since 1905 (the plant generated its last watt in 1973).
+The Market Street Power Plant is New Orleans’ equivalent to the Battersea Power Station in London—an art deco landmark famed for its depiction on the cover of Pink Floyd’s Animals elpee.

 The 22-acre Naval Support Activity yards at the junction of the Mississippi and the Industrial Canal in the lower Bywater are the other riverfront area being eyeballed for purposes in service of filthy lucre.
 That project has been mired in controversy—shocking, I know!—since Mayor Mitch Landrieu’s administration siphoned $40 million in federal grants away from its intended purpose to revitalize the facility to create jobs, provide housing and offer homeless services.
 Landrieu’s successor in the thankless office, LaToya Cantrell, has apparently not been able to move anything forward regarding the Navy yards either, and she’s got her own oysters to fry, as we shall see below.